AdamEisfeld/vue-blox/website/docs/docs/advanced/providing-slots.md

 	setup() {

-		// Construct some variables to provide bound data to our props: const inputBindings: any = {
+		// Construct some variables to provide bound data to our props: const variables = reactive({
 			someVariable: 'Hello, Variables!'
-		}
+		})

-		// Construct a JS object to render.
-We bind the 'text' prop to the value of 'someVariable' in our variables: const inputView: any = {
+		// Construct a view to render.
+We bind the 'text' prop to the value of 'someVariable' in our variables: const view = {
 			type: 'stack',
 			'slot:children': [
 				{